KhronosGroup/glTF/specification/README.md

 ### Skins

 All skins are stored in the `skins` property of the asset, by name.
-Each skin is defined by a `bindShapeMatrix` property, which describes how pose the skin's geometry for use with the joints; the `inverseBindMatrices` property, used to bring coordinates being skinned into the same space as each joint; and a `jointNames` array property that lists the joints used to animate the skin.
-Each join name must correspond to the joint of a node in the hierarchy, as designated by the node's `jointName` property.
+Each skin is defined by a `bindShapeMatrix` property, which describes how to pose the skin's geometry for use with the joints; the `inverseBindMatrices` property, used to bring coordinates being skinned into the same space as each joint; and a `jointNames` array property that lists the joints used to animate the skin.
+Each joint name must correspond to the joint of a node in the hierarchy, as designated by the node's `jointName` property.

 ```json